REFUGEE.ATHLETE.SCHOLAR

 • Mom, dad, and baby Maral in Canada.
 The joys of new beginnings.

-• Competing in Poland in 2016
+• Competing in Krakow, Poland in 2016

 • 4 months after giving birth – The Abooali Girls leaving for competition arena to kick off the Pan American Championship, November 2017.

-• Golden
+• Golden at Worlds

 As an Iranian refugee in search for asylum, Dr. Abooali grew up in the slums of Pakistan and Bangladesh.
 Experiencing the realities of violence, poverty, discrimination, and disempowerment, it is here that she developed a spirit to fight conflict; one that has ultimately shaped her identity and work as a scholar, a martial artist, and an Iranian-American Muslim woman.

 Through leveraging her athlete platform, Dr. Abooali uses this unique set of experiences to change mainstream perceptions of marginalized groups and to foster their empowerment.
+Her work was featured by UNHCR on World Refugee Day.

 Using her expertise in sport and scholarship, she conducts sport diplomacy/conflict resolution workshops for cross-sectional audiences within and outside the United States, and specifically with marginalized groups such as immigrants and women and girls.
 Her initiatives include partners such as United States Institute of Peace (USIP), United States Department of State (USDOS), the President’s Council on Fitness, Sports & Nutrition (PCFSN), philanthropic figures, and non-governmental organizations.

 Her debut book chapter, Building a Foundation for Diplomacy through Sport: Iran and United States, was published in 2017 and speaks to the role that athletes can play in bringing together people from divided nations.
+Soolmaz is currently working through her first book on conflict resolution techniques for individuals in high-stress professions.

 ATHLETE